ajjonesmusic/ajfinalport.github.io/DESIGN.md

 I also feel like the photos aren't fully aligned and I couldn't figure out how to fix that either because I just ran out of time.

 I had a lot of fun doing this though, I wanna make it better.

+I showed my friends and they hated the red background so I changed it.